meditant/rpi-hotspot/README.md

 - **Administrative privileges**: Both scripts require administrative privileges to make system changes.
 - **Tested on Raspberry Pi**: These scripts are specifically designed and tested to work on a Raspberry Pi using NetworkManager.

----

-Feel free to adjust the URLs to match your GitHub repository and customize the text as needed.